juliuszint/vis-satellite/README.md

 If there is a satellite on your Screen that you want to know more about just select it with a `Left Mouseclick`.
 Once selected, the color of the satellite changes to red and additional information appears on the Console.

 The console window does not only show additional information, it can also be used to manipulate the simulation.

-TODO:
+The implemented commands are printed to the console at application startup.

 ### Code
 #### Embedded resources